What’s so famous about Gobi?

 Fact 4 Oasis in Gobi

-The Gobi desert is not entirely dry, as there are several oases.
-An oasis is a geographic location in a desert where water and vegetation exist.
+Gobi desert is not entirely dry, as there are several oases.
+Oasis is a geographic location in a desert where water and vegetation exist.
 Oases are like islands in the sand dunes.
 They are a place to stop and relax while traveling across the Gobi Desert.

 Fact 5 Mazaalai

-The Gobi bear is a species of bear that lives in the Gobi desert.
-It is a rare species that is called Mazaalai.
-There are only about 20 Gobi bears left in the world and they can only be found in the Mongolian gobi desert.
+Gobi bear is a species of bear that lives in the Gobi desert.
+It is a rare species called Mazaalai.
+There are only about 20 Gobi bears left in the world and they can only be found in the Mongolian western gobi desert.

 Bonus Fact: Gobi desert illusion

-It is something that looks different than it actually is.
-The Gobi desert is full of optical illusions.
+It looks different than it is.
+Gobi desert is full of optical illusions.
 One optical illusion in the Gobi desert is called the “moving rocks”.
-These are rocks that look like they are moving, but they are actually not.
+These are rocks that look like they are moving but they are not.

 Another optical illusion in the Gobi desert is called the “Oasis”.
-This Oasis looks nearly 2 km but it is actually only 700 km.
+This Oasis looks nearly 2 km but it is actually only 700 m.

 FAQ about Gobi desert